A Developer’s Journey in Transitioning to the Acumatica xRP Platform

 Challenges Faced in the Transition

-Top-Down is NOT the same as Object Oriented… except when it is
+Top-Down is NOT the same as Object-Oriented… except when it is

 To understand my struggle as an older developer, you must first understand that I did not grow up in the world of Object-Oriented Programming (OOP).
 My world was Top-Down, where you start at the top of the page and tell the program exactly what to do.
-Programming skill was based on grasp of the language and syntax, understanding of transaction scopes, and relatively static user interfaces.
+Programming skill was based on a grasp of the language and syntax, understanding of transaction scopes, and relatively static user interfaces.
 When moving to C#, the idea that one interaction could trigger some seemingly random validation and update even before the user has finished completing the form seemed like pure CHAOS.
-But then, finally I grasped a concept that changed the course of my transition to OOP.
+But then, finally, I grasped a concept that changed the course of my transition to OOP.

-“Top-Down is NOT the same as Object Oriented… except when it is.”
-What I mean here is that I finally realized that there is structure in the chaos.
-Sure, an event may fire in the middle of your current code block, but there IS order.
+“Top-Down is NOT the same as Object-Oriented… except when it is.”
+What I mean here is that I finally realized that there is a structure in the chaos.
+Sure, an event may fire in the middle of your current code block, but there IS an order.
 By realizing that I can write a code block to execute “top-down” as I was accustomed: event handlers virtually exist as subroutines with an implied “if <condition> then…” within my code.
 Code within OOP is still “top-down” in a way, but with the ability for real-time interaction with the code to alter its behavior, thus enabling a more natural interaction with the end-user.
 This gave me a point of reference as a pathway towards enlightenment.